 Document automation with a highly accurate document understanding solution can:

-- Slash the costs associated with manual review
+- Slash the costs associated with a manual review

 - Shorten the time to decision or response